Chart Color Schemes

 The level of residential development activity in Horsley Park is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers shows Horsley Park had around 3 new homes approved annually.
-Between FY-21 and FY-25, approximately 18 homes were approved, with 4 more in FY-26 so far.
-Despite population decline, development activity has been adequate relative to population change.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Horsley Park has seen around 3 new homes approved annually.
+Over the past 5 financial years (FY-21 to FY-25), approximately 18 homes were approved, with a further 6 approved so far in FY-26.
+Despite population decline during this period, development activity has been adequate relative to population change, which is positive for buyers.

-New homes are being built at an average expected construction cost of $1,304,000, indicating a focus on the premium segment.
-This financial year, there have been $258.1 million in commercial approvals, suggesting strong commercial development momentum.
-Compared to Greater Sydney, Horsley Park has significantly less development activity (57.0% below regional average per person).
-This scarcity typically strengthens demand and prices for existing properties.
-Nationally, the area's development level is also below average, reflecting its maturity and possible planning constraints.
+New homes are being built at an average expected construction cost of $1,304,000, indicating a focus on the premium segment with upmarket properties.
+This financial year (FY-26) has seen $258.1 million in commercial approvals, suggesting strong commercial development momentum.
+Compared to Greater Sydney, Horsley Park has significantly less development activity, 57.0% below the regional average per person.
+This scarcity of new dwellings typically strengthens demand and prices for existing properties.
+Nationally, the area's level is also below average, reflecting its maturity and possible planning constraints.

 Frequently Asked Questions - Development